History of Doorwerth

 Before the pasteurization techniques were invented, he wanted to start a hygienic milk production.
 At that time, milk was a major cause of the spread of diseases.

-The farm consisted of stables, factory buildings, haystacks, forage building, car shed, residential and office buildings, a bathhouse, laundry and a separate power station.
+The farm consisted of stables, factory buildings, haystacks, forage building, car shed, residential and office buildings, a bathhouse and a laundry.

 Hunter’s House